 Saltillo is a very small city located in the state of Mississippi.
 With a population of 4,987 people and two constituent neighborhoods, Saltillo is the 71st largest community in Mississippi.

 Saltillo real estate is some of the most expensive in Mississippi, although Saltillo house values don't compare to the most expensive real estate in the U.S.

-Saltillo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Saltillo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Saltillo are a mix of both white- and blue-collar jobs.
 Overall, Saltillo is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Saltillo who work in office and administrative support (15.77%), management occupations (14.48%), and sales jobs (13.95%).
+There are especially a lot of people living in Saltillo who work in sales jobs (17.10%), office and administrative support (13.46%), and healthcare (10.81%).

-Saltillo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Saltillo does not have a public transit system used by locals to get to and from work.

-In terms of college education, Saltillo is nearly on par with the US average for all cities of 21.84%: 20.72% of adults 25 and older in Saltillo have a bachelor's degree or advanced degree.
+In terms of college education, Saltillo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.45% of adults 25 and older in the city have at least a bachelor's degree.

 The people who call Saltillo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltillo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saltillo include English, German, Scottish, and Palestinian.
+Important ancestries of people in Saltillo include Irish, English, German, Scottish, and Italian.

 The most common language spoken in Saltillo is English.
-Other important languages spoken here include Arabic and French.
+Other important languages spoken here include Italian and Polish.